Taft, California: Transportation

-Taft is located at the junction of California State Route 33 and California State Route 119.
+Taft is located at the junction of State Route 33 and SR 119.

 The City of Taft operates Taft-Maricopa Area Transit, with buses serving Taft and Maricopa.
 Kern Transit operates intercity transportation between Taft and Bakersfield.

-Taft-Kern County Airport is located at the east edge of town, and is a favorite for parachutists in Kern County and the South San Joaquin Valley.
+Taft-Kern County Airport is located at the east edge of town and is a favorite for parachutists in Kern County and the South San Joaquin Valley.